Cryptocurrencies in Developing Economies: Potential and Impact

 Understanding Cryptocurrencies

 Cryptocurrencies, such as Bitcoin and Ethereum, are digital or virtual currencies that utilize cryptography for secure transactions.
-They are decentralized and function on a technology called blockchain, which is essentially a distributed ledger of all transactions.
+They decentralize and use blockchain technology, a distributed ledger that records all transactions.
 This decentralized nature and the elimination of intermediaries like banks make cryptocurrencies an attractive alternative to traditional forms of currency.

 But what exactly is cryptography?
 Cryptography is the practice of securing communication from adversaries or third parties.
 In the case of cryptocurrencies, cryptography is used to ensure the confidentiality, integrity, and authenticity of transactions.
 It involves complex mathematical algorithms and encryption techniques that make it virtually impossible for unauthorized individuals to tamper with the data.